isthisthat/Pysheet/README.md

 Available at [Pysheet.html](http://htmlpreview.github.io/?https://github.com/isthisthat/Pysheet/blob/master/Pysheet.html)

+## Changelog
+### v2.0
+* Added input/output from/to stdin/stdout
+* Indexing column can now be user-specified
+* Enabled automatic indexing (in case there is no unique-ID column)
+* Added options to deal with headers and comments
+* Added tests!
+* Made README and example
+* Lots of refactoring to make code more robust

+### v1.0
+* Read, write, merge, consolidate and query spreadsheets
+* Concurrent access control

 ## TODO
 * Allow indexing by more than one column (e.g. chromosome\_position\_allele)
 * Allow creation of SubSheets, i.e. to extract certain rows and columns from a Pysheet
-* Integrate version control (perhaps git) for disaster recovery
+* Integrate version control (perhaps git) for disaster recovery of spreadsheets operated on
-* Handle the case when the are duplicate IDs (and thus they overwrite each-other during loading)
+* Read global settings from a .pysheetrc rather than hard-code them
 * Submit this as a package to PyPi
 * Please [let me know](https://github.com/isthisthat/Pysheet/issues) if you'd like to see more features!